How long will it take me to learn JPA?

 What advantages does Kodo have over other persistence APIs?

-Can Kodo we used in conjunction with other applications that operate against the same database?
+Can Kodo be used in conjunction with other applications that operate against the same database?

 Yes.
 Kodo does not require that it have exclusive read or write access to your database.
-The only restriction is that some optimistic lock strategies may need to be respected by other applications.
-For locking column considerations, see Section 7.7, “Version Indicator”.
+The only restriction is that some optimistic version strategies may need to be respected by other applications.

 Does Kodo provide extensions to the JDO API?

 As well as providing complete support for the core JDO API, Kodo does provide API extensions for some advanced or JDBC-specific operations.
-Many of Kodo's API extensions are under consideration for inclusion in the next major version of the JDO specification.
+The Reference Guide details these extensions.

 How do I avoid vendor lock-in when using Kodo?

-To avoid tying your application to any particular JDO vendor, you should avoid using any non-standard API extensions (i.e., avoid using any APIs that are not in the "javax.jdo" package).
-This will ensure that you can write your application in a way that will run in exactly the same way with any JDO compliant software.
+To avoid tying your application to any particular vendor, you should avoid using any non-standard API extensions.
+This will ensure that you can write your application in a way that will run in exactly the same way with any spec-compliant software.

-Is the application that I write in Kodo portable to other JDO vendors?
+Is the application that I write in Kodo portable to other JPA or JDO vendors?

-How does JDO interact with the data access/transfer pattern (DAO / DTO)?
+How does Kodo interact with the data access/transfer pattern (DAO / DTO)?

-While you can wrap JDO in the DAO pattern, most users find it easier to use JDO APIs directly.
-JDO provides much of DAO's functionality in a standardized and easy to use API set.
+While you can wrap Kodo in the DAO pattern, most users find it easier to use Kodo APIs directly.
+Kodo provides much of DAO's functionality in a standardized and easy to use API set.